hse-project/rfcs/README.md

 to solicit maintainer feedback early on in your ideation process.
-Open a [discussion](https://github.com/hse-project/hse/discussions) on the main [HSE repository](https://github.com/hse-project/hse) about your idea, and maintainers can give their opinion on whether or not your RFC is worth pursuing.
+Open a [discussion](https://github.com/hse-project/hse/discussions) on the main [HSE repository](https://github.com/hse-project/hse) about your idea, and maintainers can give their opinion on whether or not your RFC is aligned to the goals of the project and likely to be accepted.

 ## RFC Process

-In order to submit an RFC, please follow the following guidelines:
+In order to submit an RFC, please adhere to the following guidelines:

-1. Gather opinions of HSE maintainers in order to make sure the RFC is not dead on arrival.
+1. Gather opinions of HSE maintainers as described above.
+1. Open a tracking issue in this repository regarding the RFC.
 1. Fork this repo.
-1. Copy the template located at the root of this repository to `rfcs/$project` where `$project` is what part of the ecosystem your RFC pertains to.
+1. Copy the template located at the root of this repository to `rfcs/$project` where `$project` is what part of the HSE ecosystem your RFC pertains to.
-1. Rename the file...TBD on template name format.
+1. Rename the file to `(issue-number)-(lowercase-title-of-rfc).md`.
+Leave the issue number with leading zeros if necessary.
 1. Begin filling out the template content.
 1. Once completed, open a PR from your fork to this repository.
+Put in the description of the PR

 ### Lifecycle